-Pressbooks outputs PDFs of your book, with different professional template designs.
-In this chapter we’ll go over:
+Pressbooks outputs PDFs of your book, with different professional template designs for print and digital distribution.

 - Once you have entered all your text, click on “Export” in the left sidebar menu.

 - Select PDF for print and/or digital distribution.

 - Press “Export Your Book”